 Surgery and trauma care

 Surgery in a humanitarian situation is often associated with armed conflict.
 Yet our teams conduct operations for a variety of needs.
-In 2017, a quarter of the major surgeries we performed were caesarean sections, which is difficult to access in countries with a failing health system or in medical humanitarian emergencies.
+In 2020, one in five of the major surgeries we performed were caesarean sections, which is difficult to access in countries with a failing health system or in humanitarian emergencies.
 The opening of a surgical programme has a number of prerequisites which need medical and logistics resources, such as sterile conditions, qualified personnel, and post-operative capacity.

 Our surgeons work in areas of urban violence or low-intensity conflict where health structures are difficult to access or have been degraded.
 Patients are operated on as a result of injuries from gunshots or knives, after suffering from torture or physical abuse, or after accidents, including for burns.